 Applications are accepted each Fall and Spring semester.

-When applying to this program under Program of Study, select School of Education – Special Education and Early Childhood Special Education- Severe/Multiple Disabilities (Birth-Grade 2).
+When applying to this program under Program of Study, select School of Education – Special Education and ECDL Severe/Multiple Disabilities (leads to Early Child and/or Students with Disab B-2).

 If you hold a master’s degree in Special Education and NYS certification, you may be eligible for the Specialized Additional Teaching Certificate program leading to Severe and Multiple Disabilities Annotation Extension.